Understanding Trends in Rural Child Poverty, 2003-14

 The share of the rise in rural child poverty that is explained by changes in income inequality was further broken down into two components.
 The first reflects the effects of changes in rural demographics, including the size and composition of families, and the age, sex, race/ethnicity, country of birth, marital status, and educational level of the head of household.
 ERS measured the effects of these demographic changes by reweighting the 2003 data set so that it has the same demographic proportions as the 2014 data and looking at the effect this had on child poverty.
 (This analysis was then supplemented by an additional statistical analysis of the relation between the demographic variables and child poverty.)
 The final component of the increase in rural child poverty was then determined as a residual: it reflects any remaining increase that cannot be explained by declining average income, or by changes in the chosen demographic variables.

-Understanding the Rise in Rural Child Poverty, 2003-14 , by Tracey Farrigan and Thomas Hertz, USDA, Economic Research Service, May 2016
+Understanding the Rise in Rural Child Poverty, 2003-14 , by Tracey Farrigan and Thomas Hertz, ERS, May 2016